Riyaa2610/Dots-and-Boxes/README.md

 ## Project Structure
 The project's directory structure is organized as follows:

-- `src/` - Contains the source code files for the game.
+- `CMakeLists.txt` - CMake build configuration file.
+- `CMakeLists.txt.user` - User-specific CMake build configuration file.
 - `main.cpp` - The entry point of the application.
 - `mainwindow.h` - Header file for the main game window.
 - `mainwindow.cpp` - Source file for the main game window.
-  - `gameboard.h` - Header file for the game board logic.
-  - `gameboard.cpp` - Source file for the game board logic.
+- `mainwindow.ui` - Qt Designer UI file for the main game window.
-  - `aiplayer.h` - Header file for the AI player logic.
-  - `aiplayer.cpp` - Source file for the AI player logic.
-  - `player.h` - Header file for the human player logic.
-  - `player.cpp` - Source file for the human player logic.
-- `resources/` - Contains any additional resources used by the game, such as images or sounds.
-- `docs/` - Contains additional documentation or notes related to the project.

 ## Contributing
 Contributions to this project are welcome!
 If you have any ideas, suggestions, or bug fixes, please feel free to submit a pull request.
 Be sure to follow the project's code style and guidelines.